 DLECTRICITY Art and Light Festival in Detroit

-This first-time event hits the streets of Midtown Detroit, Oct.
-5-6, 2012, showcasing creative art projects and interactive exhibits
+This bright event hits the streets of Midtown Detroit, Sept.
+26-27, 2014, showcasing creative art projects and interactive exhibits

-Midtown Detroit will be aglow with innovation during a new art festival called DLECTRICITY.
-The free two-night event, which is Oct.
-5-6, 2012, merges art and architecture – where light, sound and performance come together in a re-imagining of the Woodward Corridor.
+Midtown Detroit will be aglow with innovation during the DLECTRICITY art festival.
+The free two-night event, which is Sept.
+26-27, 2014, merges art and architecture – where light, sound and performance come together in a re-imagining of the Woodward Corridor.

 As the sun goes down, families can come see the city in a different light – and enjoy creative art projects and interactive exhibits like shadow puppet shows and arts-and-crafts stations.
-More than 35 installations will be showcased – including lasers, interactive design and 3D video mapping – giving parents the chance to introduce their kids to different forms of art.
+More than 35 installations will be showcased – including interactive design, animations and video– giving parents the chance to introduce their kids to different forms of art.

-The big event will be a Saturday night "Light Parade."
+The big event will be a Saturday night "Light Bike Parade" at 8 p.m.
 Attendees are encouraged to adorn themselves – and their bikes – with illumination in creative ways.
-Join a workshop run by Detroit-area artists prior to the parade to help jazz up your rides with glow sticks and other bright décor.
+Pre-register and you can snag a light kit before the ride to jazz up your wheels.

 Prizes will be awarded for the best display of lights in the parade – so be sure to amp it up and get noticed.
 It starts at Second Street and Warren Avenue, with other events and exhibits happening throughout Midtown.